 I don’t know why I was so quick to yes to the bowl of muscles, but I did.
 It was an instant reaction, as if I was being offered something at a friend’s house and I had to say yes to be polite.
 I don’t know what I was thinking, but soon I was scooping out nasty muscles and trying to get them down my throat as quickly as I could.
 I guess I wanted to look like a local, a pro.

 But the worst was the main course.
-The pieds de ministre cuit et gratiné was the worst thing that’s ever entered my mouth.
+The pieds de ministre cuit et gratiné was the worst thing that’s ever entered my mouth since that first trip to Tijuana as a teen.
 The dish, that looked, felt and tasted like raw chicken, with some tomato goop slathered on top, turned out to be pigs’ feet, and I still can’t comprehend why it didn’t seem cooked.
 My life literally flashed before my eyes and my taste buds, as I did my best to pick apart the boney and fatty mixture of matter on my plate and make it look like I’d eaten more than I’d really had; the old childhood trick.
 I could only stomach a couple bites.
 If the muscles didn’t kill me, this raw pork would.
 What had I done?
 If I would’ve only ordered the l’hamburger, but noooo…Mister travelling big-shot insisted on eating the local dish.
 Pigs’ feet: 1, Ramblin’ Randy: 0.